Biophysics of a Changing Ocean:

 A bird’s eye view on turbulence

-In our research, we use aerial drones and machine learning approaches to track seabirds and other predators near the sea surface, and we concurrently map underlying physical flow features.
-Our collaborative studies have revealed that seabird foraging movements are driven by localised physical features enhancing prey availability (Lieber et al. 2021& 2022), with direct application to ocean energy infrastructure introducing turbulent wakes (Lieber et al. 2019).
-Our findings have greatly informed monitoring approaches to support the sustainable development of ocean energy.
+In our research, we use aerial drones and machine learning approaches to track seabirds and other predators near the sea surface, and we concurrently map underlying physical flow features, such as localised upwellings.
+Our collaborative studies have revealed that seabird foraging movements are driven by localised physics enhancing prey availability (Lieber et al. 2021 & 2022), with direct application to ocean energy infrastructure introducing turbulent wakes (Lieber et al. 2019).
+Our findings have greatly informed monitoring approaches for the sustainable development of ocean energy.

 Examining the acoustic scattering from marine organisms is used to visualise and quantify the distribution and movement of organisms beneath the ocean’s surface.
-For instance, following some pioneering studies on using multibeam imaging sonar to track basking sharks underwater, we now frequently deploy scientific echosounders in predator-prey studies ranging from seabirds to whale sharks.
+Following some pioneering studies on using multibeam imaging sonar to track basking sharks underwater, we now frequently deploy scientific echosounders in predator-prey studies ranging from seabirds to whale sharks.
+These insights are used to integrate field-proven technologies (aerial drones, ADCPs, echosounders) with new imaging systems and analytical approaches to map fine-scale ocean dynamics, including prey fields, chemistry, and physics around ocean predators.

 Key Publications